lukaszknysak/F5-Access-Policy-Manager-APM-Solution-Guide/README.md

 **This concludes Part 1**

 ## Module 4 Part 2
-## Module 4: Part 2 - SAML Identity Provider (IdP) - kerberos Auth
+## Module 4: Part 2 - SAML Identity Provider (IdP) - Certificate Auth

-The purpose of this lab is to deploy and test a Kerberos to SAML configuration.
-Students will modify a previous built Access Policy and create a seamless access experience from Kerberos to SAML for connecting users.

-**Objective:**

-   * Gain an understanding of the Kerberos to SAML relationship its component parts.
-   * Develop an awareness of the different deployment models that Kerberos to SAML authentication opens up

-**Lab Requirements:**

-   * All Lab requirements will be noted in the tasks that follow
+To access your dedicated student lab environment, you will need a web browser and Remote Desktop Protocol (RDP) client software.
+The web browser will be used to access the Unified Demo Framework (UDF) Training Portal.
+The RDP client will be used to connect to the jumphost, where you will be able to access the BIG-IP management interfaces (HTTPS, SSH).

 Estimated completion time: 25 minutes